 Anderson Creek begins in close proximity to Amicalola Creek.
 However, it does not belong to the Etowah River drainages like Amicalola,, but instead the Cartecay River drainage which eventually flows through Ellijay.
 The lower part of the creek closer to Ellijay flows completely through private lands but the upper reaches are found on public land and can be accessed from the road above Amicalola Falls.
 The creek has plenty of wild Rainbow trout.
 I have found some of the most colored-up bows in the state in this small creek.
 A vague footpath can lead you downstream to water open enough to make some short casts or bow and arrow casts.
 Trout can be found in just about every piece of water that runs deeper than your shin.
 Dry flies are ideal as it will be much easier to keep from getting hung up.

-If you are looking for other trout fishing destinations in Georgia, Check out our Blue Ridge Fly Fishing Guide, Ellijay Fly Fishing Guide, Helen Fly Fishing Guide, and Blairsville Fly Fishing Guide to learn where you can find more trout this year.
+If you're looking for the best cabins and lodging for trout fishing in Dahlonega or if you are looking for other trout fishing destinations in Georgia, check out our Blue Ridge Fly Fishing Guide, Ellijay Fly Fishing Guide, Helen Fly Fishing Guide, Clayton Fly fishing Guide and Blairsville Fly Fishing Guide to learn where you can find more trout this year.
 If you know where you would like to fish but are just getting into fly fishing or need some help getting over that initial learning curve, take a look at our North Georgia Fly Fishing Trips.
 We can get you over the hump and ready to explore all North Georgia’s beautiful trout streams.